 - Beat the eggs in a small bowl and add to the potatoes along with the flour, feta, pepper, and the cooled spinach mixture.
 Mix until well combined.

 - Heat 1/4 inch of vegetable oil in a large skillet over medium-high heat.
-Working in batches, drop heaping tablespoons of the potato mixture into the skillet, flattening them slightly with a spatula.
+Working in batches, drop heaping tbsp of the potato mixture into the skillet, flattening them slightly with a spatula.
 Cook until golden brown and crisp, about 3 to 4 minutes per side.

 - Transfer the latkes to a paper towel-lined plate to drain.
 Serve warm with tzatziki sauce.